yuxuanxc/tp/docs/UserGuide.md

 These commands deal with attractions that are found in an itinerary.

 <span style="display:block;align:center">![Diagram explaining Itinerary Attraction](images/ItineraryAttraction.png)</span>
-<div align='center'><sup>Figure X Diagram simulating the attractions found in an itinerary</sup></div><br>
+<div align='center'><sup>Figure 9 Diagram simulating the attractions found in an itinerary</sup></div><br>

-In the figure X above, you have selected Itinerary 1 with `show-itinerary 1` command, shown with a yellow border.
+In the figure 9 above, you have selected Itinerary 1 with `show-itinerary 1` command, shown with a yellow border.
 Attraction 1A is an itinerary attraction.
 It has all the same fields as Attraction A, but it has the additional field of the start/end time.